Last Updated on August 28, 2021 by Lawrence Berezin

 Here are just a few that may sound familiar to you.

-1. Required element question
+1. NYC parking ticket Required element question

 I got an expired inspection ticket.
-I was just about to pay it online when I noticed that the “Plate Type” section has been left blank (handwritten ticket, if that matters).
+I was just about to pay it online when I noticed that the “Plate Type” section had been left blank (handwritten ticket, if that matters).
 Does this mean it’s an easy win?
 I also read online that you’re 32% more likely to be found guilty if you opt for an online or by mail hearing instead of going in person.
 Does this apply to a case as black and white as this?
 Would they really judge this differently if I choose to save myself a trip to the court and fight this online?

 Thanks so much for your help!